ti8m/react-native-ibeacon-android/README.md

 compile 'com.estimote:sdk:0.10.1@aar' // <----- add this
 ...
 ````
-3. In your MainActivity you have to add the BeaconReactPackage:
+3.In your MainActivity you have to add the BeaconReactPackage:

 ```
 ...